 My peers also seemed continually amazed to discover that I was intelligent, as though the previous ten years — when I’d been known by reputation as a school-nerd — were blotted out completely by my changed appearance.

-Even so, boys at school wanted nothing to do with me — except to talk to their friends about how badly I needed to be fucked — and girls who weren’t already my friends started kissing up to me because my status was now higher.
+Even so, boys at school wanted nothing to do with me — except to talk to their friends about how badly I needed to be screwed — and girls who weren’t already my friends started kissing up to me because my status was now higher.
 I rebuffed them.
-I told them to fuck off (in my head.)
+I told them off (in my head.)
 But I was desperately lonely.

 As I mentioned, I started becoming afraid to leave the house.
 A computer nerd from way back, I started using IRC a lot in order to talk to people in a context where I could control how/when to reveal my sex and my appearance.